 The AA 14-inch Medium cymbals carry a versatile music sound that comes from professional drumming.

-In terms of build, they are crafted from premium B20 bronze, which is the best material for making cymbals.
+In terms of build, they are crafted from premium B20 bronze.
+The b20 bronze alloy is the 5 best material for making cymbals.
 Also, it is lathed into the finest cymbals in the world by high experience craftsmanship.

 They are made for high responsiveness.
 Therefore, they are expressive, but not too loud like other similar products.
 And it fits smoothly with your cymbal setup.